 My not so little anymore guy turns two this week.
 Wow, time sure does fly!
 Last year, I shared his top 10 favorite board books and this year I thought I’d share his favorite books of this past year.
-I will say that many books that were on the list last year are still enjoyed almost daily.
+These are some of the best books for 1 year-olds.
+I will say that many of the books that were on the list last year are still enjoyed almost daily.
 It’s neat to see things that he notices in those books that he didn’t a year ago.

 Little Blue Truck and Little Blue Truck Leads the Way by Alice Schertle are two board books that have also received a lot of love.
 I must admit that they are two of my favorites to read to him also.
 Little Blue teaches those that he encounters great life lessons.